arcilli/investsuite-api-docs/docs/robo/rebalancing.md

 #### InvestSuite integrates with the broker

 InvestSuite keeps the orders up to date.
-#### The Portfolio is unblocked from being reoptimized
+#### Portfolio reoptimized

-When all Transactions of an Optimization have a status `SETTLED`, the Portfolio is unblocked from being reoptimized.
+When all Transactions of an Optimization have a status `EXECUTED` or `SETTLED`, the Portfolio is considered again for optimization.

 <!-- also cancelled/expired/... -->